 Step 1 - Determine the Key Strategic Objectives

-If you haven't defined any strategic objectives (or goal) for your organization yet, check out this article first and then jump back over here to create your KPIs.
+If you haven't defined any strategic objectives (or goals) for your organization yet, check out this article first and then jump back over here to create your KPIs.

-E.g. Strategic Objective: Increase the flow of the marketing pipeline.
+E.g. Strategic Objective: Increase the flow of the marketing pipeline by 2022.

 Step 2 - Define Success

-When defining the success of your KPI, you will usually find there are multiple parts to the definition of your objectives success.
-In the example used above, we found there were two parts to achieving success of our objective -
+When defining the success of your KPI, you will usually find there are multiple parts to the definition of the success of your objectives.
+In the example used above, we found there were two parts to achieving the success of our objective -

 - Increasing the number of contacts that enter the pipeline.

 - Increasing the number of contacts that pass through the end of the pipeline and get handed over to Sales.